 A buyout is when your employer pays to end your employment so they no longer have to pay you as an employee.
 Effectively, they're "buying you out of your contract."
 Often, organizations do this to cut down on expenses or if they are downsizing.

 But there are other times a company would offer a buyout.
 When companies need to save money, I often see them work with employees who are close to retirement and/or their highest-paid employees on a buyout agreement.
-This lets the company cut costs without damaging their reputation or putting the employee in a bad position financially.
+This lets the company cut costs without damaging its reputation or putting the employee in a bad position financially.

 While buyouts are typically offered by the organization and are almost always optional, there are times when you can take the lead in prompting a buyout.